exegesis-js/exegesis/docs/OAS3 Security.md

 };
 ```

-Authenticators are very similar to controllers, except their roll is to
+Authenticators are very similar to controllers, except their role is to
-return an authentication information.
+return authentication information.
 Note that the `context` passed to an
 authenticator is a "plugin context" - this differs from a regular context
 in that `body` and `params` will be undefined as they have not been
 parsed yet (although access to the body and parameters are available via